-\Sources: CSI, Injuries due to accidents, violence and self-harm, Factsheet 23 (ISBN 978-90-6788-456-3), CSI (Consumer Safety Institute), Amsterdam, 2011/) Ekman.
+Sources: CSI, Injuries due to accidents, violence and self-harm, Factsheet 23 (ISBN 978-90-6788-456-3), CSI (Consumer Safety Institute), Amsterdam, 2011/) Ekman.
 R, Use of local injury surveillance for injury prevention, Swedish Civil Contingency Agency, Karlstad, Sweden, 2012/ R.A.
 Lyons et al., UK burden of injuries study, Inj Prev16:A150, 2010/ Macey, S.M.
 (2010).
 Assessing the excess health service utilisation and direct medical costs of injuries.
 PhD.
 Thesis.
 Swansea University: UK.

-The EU-Council Recommendation provides a stronger public legitimacy for further actions and notably the elaboration of national action plans in the area of injury prevention and safety promotion.
+Taking these figures into consideration, the Council of the European Union adopted a Council Recommendation on the prevention of injury and the promotion of safety (Council of the European Union, 2007).
+The EU-Council Recommendation provides a strong public legitimacy for further actions and notably the elaboration of national action plans in the area of injury prevention and safety promotion.
 The Council Recommendation recommends MSs to:

-Develop a national injury surveillance and reporting system, which monitors the evolution of injury risks and the effects of prevention measures over time;

-- Set up national plans for preventing accidents and injuries initiating interdepartmental cooperation; and to - Ensure that injury prevention and safety promotion is introduced in a systematic way in vocational training of health care professionals.
+- Develop a national injury surveillance and reporting system, which monitors the evolution of injury risks and the effects of prevention measures over time; - Set up national plans for preventing accidents and injuries initiating interdepartmental cooperation; and to - Ensure that injury prevention and safety promotion is introduced in a systematic way in vocational training of health care professionals.